-Of the 57 CODIS matches, 51 were warm hits and 6 were cold hits.
-Warm hits occur when the forensic sample (in these cases swabs from the survivor's body) matches the DNA provided by the named suspect.
-Warm hits generally do not provide new information in the investigation, though they can confirm the information received from the survivor such as the identity of the suspect and link suspects across cases.
-Cold hits occur when there was not a named suspect and provide new leads for the investigation.
-Of the six cold hits, three profiles hit to the SAKI case as well as at least one additional sexual assault case investigated by AST or another police department.
+Of the 59 CODIS matches, 53 were warm hits and 6 were cold hits.
+Warm hits occur when the forensic sample (in these cases swabs from the victim-survivor's body) matches the DNA provided by the named suspect.
+Warm hits generally do not provide new information in the investigation, though they can confirm the information received from the victim-survivor such as the identity of the suspect.
+Cold hits occur when there was not a named suspect.
+Cold hits provide new leads for the investigation.
+Of the six cold hits, four profiles hit to the SAKI case as well as at least one additional sexual assault case investigated by AST or another police department.

-There were 99 profiles that were either removed or withheld from CODIS.
+There were 96 profiles that were either removed or withheld from CODIS.
 Profiles are removed or withheld from CODIS if they are determined to be ineligible.
-This could be due to a number of reasons:
+This could be due to several reasons:

-- The profile does not belong to the suspect who the survivor named (in cases where the survivor was conscious and reports who committed the assault) (e.g. the profile matches a consensual sexual partner); - A determination that no crime was committed was made or the circumstances did not fit the statutory definition of a sexual assault; - The report was meant to be anonymous but the documentation of such was not in the police report and not clear in the information initially received by the testing lab;
+- The profile does not belong to the suspect who the victim-survivor named (in cases where the victim-survivor was conscious and reports who committed the assault) (e.g. the profile matches a consensual sexual partner). - A determination was made that no crime was committed or the circumstances did not fit the statutory definition of a sexual assault.

+- The report was meant to be anonymous but the documentation of such was not in the police report and not clear in the information initially received by the testing lab. - Partial or mixture DNA profiles in which we would not be able to distinguish true matches from spurious ones.